Jamui district: Tourism

-Jain Mandir Lachhuar: This is a large and old rest house (dharmsala) of 65 rooms constructed for the Jain pilgrims.
+Jain Mandir Lachhuar is a large rest house (dharmsala) of 65 rooms constructed for the Jain pilgrims.
 There is a Mandir of Lord Mahavira inside the dhamsala.
 The idol in this temple is more than 2,600 years old.
 This black stone idol is of weighs around 250 kg.
 This is situated on the way of Kshatriya Kund Gram, the birthplace of Lord Mahavira.
 This place is located in Sikandra Block which is about 20 km west from Jamui District Headquarter.